IpfaniMuleya/IpfaniMuleya/README.md

 # 👋 Hello, I'm **Ipfani Muleya**

 Welcome to my GitHub corner!
-I'm an Honours student specializing in Computer Science at the [University of Pretoria](https://www.up.ac.za/).
+I'm an Honours student specialising in Computer Science at the [University of Pretoria](https://www.up.ac.za/).
 My journey revolves around blending technology with creativity, especially in cybersecurity, software development, AI, and music.

 ## 🌐 About Me